The ascent lattice on Dyck paths

 \subsection{Lattice properties}

 The characterization of the ascent order in Proposition~\ref{prop:charac} reveals a connection with another order, defined on nonincreasing sequences of integers, recently introduced by Nadeau and Tewari~\cite{NadeauTewari}.
-This connection, already observed by Chenevière~\cite[p.~147]{cheneviere-these}, will imply our main structural result.
+This connection, already observed by Chenevi\`ere~\cite[p.~147]{cheneviere-these}, will imply our main structural result.

 \begin{definition}{\cite[Def.~5.4]{NadeauTewari}} Let $n\ge 1$, and $u=(u_1, \ldots, u_n)$, $v=(v_1, \ldots, v_n)$ be two nonincreasing sequences of integers.
 Then $u$ is smaller than or equal to $v$ in the Nadeau-Tewari poset $\mathcal P_n$, denoted $u \lqq v$, if $u$ is smaller than or equal to $v$ componentwise, and every descent of $v$ is a descent of $u$.
 In symbols: \begin{itemize} \item $u_i \le v_i$ for all $i$, \item if $v_i>v_{i+1}$ then $u_i>u_{i+1}$. \end{itemize} \end{definition}